ajeetraina/labspace-sbx-blastradius/labspace/01-blast-radius-test.md

 # The Blast Radius Test

 Blast radius is a security concept borrowed from operations engineering: when something goes wrong, how far does the damage spread?
-A single compromised credential that exposes one service has a small blast radius.
-A root-level script that runs across a fleet of machines has a large one.
-The discipline of running production systems safely is, in large part, the discipline of keeping blast radius small.

-AI agents change the math.
 An agent given host-level access to a developer's laptop has the same blast radius as the developer — every file, every credential, every connected system.

 Docker Sandboxes (sbx) shrinks that blast radius back to a workspace boundary.
 Each agent runs inside a microVM with its own kernel, its own filesystem, and a single explicitly-mounted directory.
 Even if the agent gets jailbroken or prompt-injected, the damage stops at the VM wall.

-> *"Speed without governance creates liability.
-Governance without
-> speed creates drag."*
-> — Deloitte, State of AI in the Enterprise 2026

 In this lab you'll prove it.
 You'll meet sbx, ask your chosen coding agent to refuse a catastrophic command, then drop into a raw shell inside the same sandbox and watch it try — and fail — to reach files on your host.
 The single clearest demonstration of why containers alone aren't enough, and why model alignment alone isn't enough either.
 You need both, working together.